Scroll To See More Images

 If you’re not looking to combat brass or maintain an ash or silvery tone, this gradual brightening shampoo is a great alternative to maintain golden and warmer blonde hues.
 It’s also a great option for those with highlights or naturally blonde locks that want to go a shade or two lighter without using bleach or hydrogen peroxide to do the trick.

 This ultra-pigmented purple shampoo is no joke.
 I’ve spotted this in a several hair salons and witnessed a few colorists using this shampoo in lieu of an actual toner — yes, it’s that good.
-The reviews of this blonde-enhancing shampoo confirm my claim, seeing as how it’s backed with a solid 4-star rating with over 4,000 reviews.
 The best part?
-It’s super affordable.
+It also just so happens to be super affordable.